denizakdemir/vitaeDenizAkdemir/README.md

 # Deniz Akdemir - CV/Resume Repository

-This repository contains multiple versions of my CV/resume, each tailored to highlight different aspects of my expertise (Statistics, Statistical Genomics, AI/ML, and a general version).
+This repository contains multiple versions of my CV/resume, each tailored to highlight different aspects of my expertise (Statistics, Statistical Genomics, AI/ML, Executive, and a general version).
+These are automatically generated from structured data and templates to maintain consistency across all versions.

 ## Repository Structure